asyncapi/training/VIDEO_6_SCRIPT.md

 [Voice-over for the animation- "AsyncAPI mainly relies on accepting difference as a virtue and valuing trust in people to construct a solid and coherent community.
 Feeling comfortable, welcome, trustworthy is the only way to create a sense of belonging.
 This combination is probably the secret to the constant growth of the community and of the project itself.

 ***If you’re not yet part of our community, we’re looking forward to it.
-We invite you to participate and enjoy yourself with us.***
+We invite you to participate and enjoy yourself with us"].***

 ***The steps to joining our community are very simple: follow us on our social networks, LinkedIn, Twitter, and Youtube.***

 ***Join AsyncAPI's Slack, GitHub, and visit our website.
-We look forward to hearing from you and seeing how we can make the project better"].***
+We look forward to hearing from you and seeing how we can make the project better.***

 ## Farewell